Scaling law of individual urban tour behavior: Introduction

-Although there is currently no model that reproduces the distribution of tour length, a variety of models have been developed to capture the statistical properties of individual mobility provide us with valuable insights.
-The early models use Lévy random walk to model human mobility and accurately replicate the observed statistical characteristics \cite{2006Nature, 2011IEEE}, but they neglect some characteristics such as individuals' preference for returning to previously visited locations \cite{2008Nature, 2010NP}.
-In response to this problem, Song et al. developed a exploration and preferential return (EPR) model by considering individuals’ tendency to revisit location and explore new location \cite{2008Nature}.
-EPR model can successfully reproduce statistical characteristics such as Zipf's law \cite{2016Zipf} and Heaps' law \cite{1978Heaps} of human mobility.
-Yan et al. propose a simplified human mobility universal (SHMU) model considering individuals' memory effect when choosing next location cite{2017NC}.
-This model uses only one parameter to characterize individuals’ memory of locations and reproduce statistical characteristics of human mobility.
+Although there is currently no model that reproduces tour length distributions, a variety of models have been developed to describe individual human mobility behavior, e.g., \cite{7, 8, 23, 24, 25, 26, 27, 28, 29, 86,87,88,89,90}.
+These models provide us with valuable insights.
+Early models use Levy random walks to model human mobility and accurately replicate the observed statistical characteristics \cite{24,25}, but they neglect some characteristics, such as individuals’ preferences for returning to previously visited locations \cite{7,8}.
+In response to this problem, Song et al. developed an exploration and preferential return (EPR) model by considering individuals’ tendency to revisit locations and explore new locations \cite{7}.
+The EPR model can successfully reproduce statistical characteristics such as Zipf's law \cite{26} and Heaps' law \cite{27} of human mobility.
+Yan et al. proposed a simplified human mobility universal (SHMU) model that considers individuals’ memory effects when choosing the next location \cite{28}.
+This model uses only one parameter to characterize individuals’ memory of locations and reproduce the statistical characteristics of human mobility.
 While these models can reproduce the statistical characteristics of human mobility using simple rules, they do not consider the tour generation mechanism.
-Lenormand et al. propose a new model considering individuals' choice of terminating the search process of shopping, and successfully reproduce the distribution of shopping trip distance \cite{2020INTREFACE}.
-Although not originally designed for modeling individual tour behavior, its framework highlights the critical role of tour termination choice process in human mobility.
+Lenormand et al. proposed a new model that considered individuals’ choice of terminating the search process of shopping and successfully reproduced the distribution of shopping trip distance \cite{29}.
+Although it was not originally designed to model individual tour behavior, its framework highlights the critical role of the tour termination choice process in human mobility.